cssr-tools/pycopm/docs/_sources/theory.rst.txt

 see the `Lie 2019 textbook <https://www.cambridge.org/core/books/an-introduction-to-reservoir-simulation-using-matlabgnu-octave/F48C3D8C88A3F67E4D97D4E16970F894>`_
 for comparison of these methods.
 In **pycopm**, by default the permeability in the x and y directions are computed using the arithmetic average, while the permeability in the z direction by the harmonic average.
-As additional options, the permeabilities in the coarser cells :math:`\mathbb{K}_{i^*,j^*,k^*}^*` can be set to equal the min, max, and mean values from the permeabilities in the corresponding cluster :math:`\mathbb{K}_{i,j,k}`.
+As additional options, the permeabilities in the coarser cells :math:`\mathbb{K}_{i^*,j^*,k^*}^*` can be set to equal the min, max, mean, or pv-weighted mean (pvmean) values from the permeabilities in the corresponding cluster :math:`\mathbb{K}_{i,j,k}`.
 For example, using the max for permeabilities could be useful for history matching studies, where the parameters to history match are saturation functions (relative permeabilities and capillary pressure).